KevinAlberto01/ROS2/README.md

 ### why ros?
 - Provided a standard for robotic application
-- use on any robot
+- Use on any robot
-- code separation and communication tools
+- Code separation and communication tools
-- save you a huge amount of time and prevent you from reinventing the wheel
+- Save you a huge amount of time and prevent you from reinventing the wheel
-- is a language agnostic, so we can program in diferents languages like python or c++
+- Is a language agnostic, so we can program in diferents languages like python or c++

 ### when to use ROS2?

-help you develop powerful and scalable robot applications, so when you need a lot of communicaction
+Help you develop powerful and scalable robot applications, so when you need a lot of communicaction

 ## 2.Tools we use